Rsk1798/OIDC_ExternalID_API/README.md

 ### User & Graph Endpoints

-> All `/Graph` endpoints require a valid Bearer token in the `Authorization` header.
+> Most `/Graph` endpoints require a valid Bearer token in the `Authorization` header.
 Use a user token for delegated/user actions, or an app token for app-only actions (where supported).

 ---